 1. Low Blood Sugar (Hypoglycemia)

-Quick Fix: Eat something balanced with carbs and protein like a banana with peanut butter to stabilize sugar levels.
+Quick Fix: Eat something balanced with carbs and protein like a banana with peanut butter to stabilise sugar levels.

 2. Dehydration and Electrolyte Imbalance